Bridge: A Unified Framework to Knowledge Graph Completion via Language Models and Knowledge Representation: Experimental Study

-\textbf{Structure-based methods} aim to learn entity and relation embeddings by modeling relational structure in KGs.
-We consider the following widely used methods as baselines: TransE \cite{bordes2013translating}, DistMult \cite{yang2015embedding}, RotatE \cite{sun2018rotate}, TuckER \cite{balazevic2019tucker}, CompGCN \cite{vashishth2019composition}, BKENE \cite{kim2022bootstrapped}, CompoundE \cite{ge2023compounding}, SymCL\footnote{SymCL is a plug-and-play contrastive learning approach based on relation-symmetrical structure.
-It can be adapted to various knowledge graph embedding methods.
-We report the best result achieved by SymCL on structure-based methods in Table \ref{table:Main}.}\cite{liang2023knowledge} and MGTCA\cite{shang2024mixed}.
-All these methods solely rely on structural knowledge.
-Following the principle that the relation is a translation from the head entity to the tail entity, they design different scoring functions to measure the plausibility of a triple without leveraging the semantic knowledge of PLMs.

-\textbf{PLM-based methods} aim to enrich the knowledge representation by leveraging the semantic knowledge of PLMs.
-We consider the following PLM-based models as baselines: KG-BERT \cite{yao2019kg}, MTL-KGC \cite{kim2020multi}, StAR \cite{wang2021structure}, SimKGC \cite{wang2022simkgc}, SimKGC-SymCL\footnote{We reported the results of applying SymCL to SimKGC in Table \ref{table:Main}.} \cite{liang2023knowledge}, MPIKGC \cite{xu2024multi}, KGT5\cite{saxena2022sequence}, KG-S2S \cite{chen2022knowledge}, and GHN \cite{qiao2023improving}.
-All of these methods directly utilize semantic knowledge from PLMs, while ignoring the structural knowledge of KGs and disregarding the disparity between PLMs and KGs due to the fact that PLMs are not trained on KGs.
+We compare \our with two categories of baselines in Table \ref{table:Main}. \textbf{Structure-based methods} aim to learn entity and relation embeddings by modeling relational structure in KGs. \textbf{PLM-based methods} aim to enrich knowledge representation by leveraging the semantic knowledge of PLMs but ignore the structural knowledge of KGs, and disregard the disparity between PLMs and KGs, as PLMs are not trained on KGs.

-Besides, the information source of Structure-based models and PLM-based methods differs.
-The former relies exclusively on structural knowledge derived from KGs, while the latter incorporates knowledge obtained during the pre-training process.

-While GHN achieves the runner-up performance among all PLM-based methods, the authors have not released their code yet.
-Simultaneously, SimKGC remains competitive with GHN.
-Therefore, our main focus in the subsequent experiments is the comparison between \our and SimKGC, and we adopt the same in-batch negative sampling strategy as SimKGC for a fair comparison.

-Additionally, we adopt two widely used structure-based scoring functions, TransE and RotatE, to demonstrate the flexibility of \our.
-Our general framework can be adapted to various structure-based scoring functions.